You ever wonder why he doesn't pull out the wallet on your dates?

 We BOTH have it crappy because of all this posturing and putting up fronts and expectations, and so on.

-It would be a TON more easy if we could just talk about these things with the other person instead of having to go to our friends for opinions, or write Carlos at www.datingadviceguru.com.
-(Sorry, shameless plug there.)
+It would be a TON more easy if we could just talk about these things with the other person instead of having to go to our friends for opinions, or ask Carlos a question at www.datingadviceguru.com.

 So what do we do about this...?